Want your podcast to sound the best it possibly can?

 This is because everyone’s set up is different, and every microphone is designed to work effectively in very different situations.

 My own microphone of choice is the Rode NT1A.
-This is a condenser microphone that brings out the bassier tones in my voice and makes my recordings sound similar to a traditional radio broadcast sound that I’m used to from my years spent on the air on FM radio.
+This is also a condenser microphone that brings out the bassier tones in my voice and makes my recordings sound similar to a traditional radio broadcast sound that I’m used to from my years spent on the air on FM radio.

 I use this in my professional podcast studio here at Podknows.